Announcement: Cruise ship cancellations in response to Australian Government requirements

 The best viewing locations of cruise ships are along the harbour foreshore in Newcastle, Macquarie Pier, Horseshoe Beach or at Stockton.

-Cruise ship schedule subject to change.
+Cruise ship schedule is subject to change.
 Arrival and departure times may vary dependent on other shipping movements in the port.

 Cruise ships enter the Port approximately one hour before they are due at the berth.
 On departure, cruise ships pass Nobbys Headland around 15 minutes after they have departed the berth.

 Cruise ship bookings

 For cruise ship operators booking future visits to Newcastle, the Vessel Operator or its Agent, must submit the following form.

 - Port of Newcastle will confirm the booking on a first request basis for the Channel Berth only.